psyb0t/gorpitx/README.md

 - **FM**: Frequency modulation
 - **RAW**: Minimal processing (convert + gain only, no AGC)

-⚠️ **Performance Warning**: USB/LSB presets use heavy `csdr bandpass_fir_fft_cc` filtering that causes latency, weird modulation artifacts, and audio dropouts on Pi Zero.
-Use DSB presets for better performance - they transmit on both sidebands so you can tune either USB or LSB on your receiver.
+⚠️ **Performance Warning**: USB/LSB modulations use heavy `csdr bandpass_fir_fft_cc` filtering that causes latency, weird modulation artifacts, and audio dropouts on Pi Zero.
+Use DSB modulation for better performance - it transmits on both sidebands so you can tune either USB or LSB on your receiver.

 **Default FM Processing Pipeline:**